LerianStudio/midaz-github-actions-docker-pipeline/README.md

-# GitHub Actions GO pipeline template
+# Midaz GitHub Actions docker pipeline

-### GitHub Action: Go Lang Docker Build, AWS ECR Push and Kustomize step
+### GitHub Action: Docker Build, AWS ECR Push and Kustomize step

-This GitHub Action module automates the process of building a Docker image for a Go Lang application, pushing it to an AWS container registry (such as Amazon Elastic Container Registry - ECR), and running Kustomize steps for Kubernetes deployment.
+This GitHub Action module automates the process of building a Docker image, pushing it to an AWS container registry (such as Amazon Elastic Container Registry - ECR), and running Kustomize steps for Kubernetes deployment.

 ## Inputs

 - **app-name:** 'The app name'
+- **argo-cd-sync:** 'Do you want to run the ArgoCD sync for this application in DEV environment?'
 - **argo-cd-token:** 'The ArgoCD token to sync after Kustomize step'
 - **argo-cd-url:** 'The ArgoCD URL to be used in application sync step'
 - **aws-region:** 'AWS region name to assume role'